iCliniq Logo

 • Any other medical conditions that result in impaired healing.

-People with migraine are found to be affected by certain types of triggers, such as bright light, fatigue, etc. In addition, and scientifically, it is believed that migraines are due to expanding and narrowing of the brain's blood vessels.
+People with migraines are found to be affected by certain types of triggers, such as bright light, fatigue, etc. Scientifically, it is believed that migraines are due to the expanding and narrowing of the brain's blood vessels.
 This expansion of blood vessels is due to hyperactive nerve cells, which release inflammatory mediators that result in the painful pulsation of the blood vessels.
-Thus the mechanism of migraine shows that daith piercing has no significant role in treating migraine.
+Thus, the mechanism of migraine shows that daith piercing has no significant role in treating migraine.

 • First, get to know if the patient can get a piercing.